IowaDave/ATmega328-Deep-Sleep-Solved/README.md

 >If Timer/Counter2 is used to wake the device up from Power-save or ADC Noise Reduction mode, precautions must be taken if the user wants to re-enter one of these modes: If re-entering sleep mode within the TOSC1 cycle, the interrupt will immediately occur and the device wake up again.
 The result is multiple interrupts and wake-ups within one TOSC1 cycle from the first interrupt.
 If the user is in doubt whether the time before re-entering Power-save or ADC Noise Reduction mode is sufficient, the following algorithm can be used to ensure that one TOSC1 cycle has elapsed:
 a) write a value to TCCR2x, TCNT2, or OCR2x; b) wait until the corresponding Update Busy Flag in ASSR returns to zero.

-What this comes down to in my mind is to perform the wait prior to every entry into sleep mode.
+What this comes down to in my mind is to perform the synchronization wait prior to every entry into sleep mode.
 The example does this by writing to the OCR2B register, which otherwise plays no role in the program.

 ```
   /* verify TC2 is ready for sleep, see datasheet section 18.9 */